-Over 100 Lawrence Welk Biographies of the Longest Running TV Show In History!
+Over 100 Lawrence Welk Show Biographies of the Longest Running TV Show In History!

 The Lawrence Welk Show was among the most successful musical variety shows in American history and can be watched on PBS

 A wealth of talent entertained millions of people on TV with what became known as Champagne music over its 30 year and 1,065 episode history.
-As a member of the Society of Professional Journalists, all biographies have been independently researched and compiled to create the most extensive Lawrence Welk biographical data online.
+Find the most extensive collection of Lawrence Welk Show biographies online, from his early days as a travelling band to his hit TV show on ABC right here at Welkshow.com.